 Hygiene and cleanliness are crucial to felines and their owners alike.
 Pet owners don’t want a smelly or dirty cat.
-This makes it important to understand just how clean can cats can be.
+This makes it vital to understand just how clean cats are in reality.

-We will look at your cat’s personal grooming routines and behaviors, and how they stay happy.
-Learn when your cat is at their cleanest and which scenarios may necessitate a helping hand.
+We’ll look at your cat’s grooming routines and behaviors, and how she manages to stay clean.
+Learn when your cat is at her cleanest and which day-to-day scenarios require a helping hand from you.

 - 1 Are Cats Clean or Dirty?

 - 2 Why Do Cats Stop Grooming Themselves?